johnsamuelwrites/inclusive/README.md

 # inclusive
-Multilingual application for inclusive writing.
+`inclusive` is a **multilingual application** for **inclusive writing**.
 Languages evolve.
 Developed in Python, this application helps to write texts in an inclusive way.
+The application detects possibly problematic phrases and suggests some replacements.

+The application is configurable and it permits the users to add
+* support for new languages
+* add new suggestions to existing languages
+* update suggestions

 ## Usage
 To use `inclusive`, specify the language and enter a text